• Know the Risks

 The Effects of Drugged Driving

-• Medications that are considered downers (e.g. Xanax, Valium) can cause confusion, blurry vision and vertigo.
-Not good side effects to get behind the wheel with.
+• Medications that are considered downers (e.g. Xanax, Valium) can cause confusion, blurry vision, and vertigo.
+These are not good side effects to get behind the wheel with.

-• Not only can driving under the influence of marijuana earn a DUI, but the impacts on judgement, motor coordination, and reaction time are perfect for causing a crash.
+• Not only can driving under the influence of marijuana earn a DUI, but the impacts on judgment, motor coordination, and reaction time are perfect for causing a crash.

 Taking any drug can impair someone’s driving skills, putting you and others more at risk for a car crash.
 NEVER ride with an impaired driver.